AIWaysion/aiwaysion_must/README.md

 The MUST device algorithms are developed in Python 3.7.3.
 The following packages are required:

 - pip3 install -U scikit-learn scipy
-- pip3 install joblib
-- pip3 install mysql-connector
-- pip3 install boto3
-- pip3 install requests-html
+- pip3 install joblib mysql-connector boto3 requests-html

 ## 3. Usage